On not giving up

 I quite literally have a countably infinite number of interests, since the moment I learn about the existence of something, I become somewhat invested in learning about it.
 This might genuinely be a problem of mine, as it pairs terribly with my time management skills, but it is something that I've always had.

-I’m interested in biology, physics, and chemistry.
-To many of the people I know, this is already a bizzare combination.
+I'm interested in biology, physics, and chemistry.
+To many of the people I know, this is already a bizarre combination.
 Within the Olympiad community, basically a group of people who like to solve stupidly difficult problems, the vast majority of people pick a single subject to focus on.
 For example, many people do only the biology olympiad (USABO), or only the chemistry olympiad (USNCO), or only the physics olympiad (USAPhO).
-Its also not uncommon to see some pairs, like biology and chemistry, or physics and math.
-Despite that, its really quite rare to see somebody truly devote themselves to all three at once.
+It’s also not uncommon to see some pairs, like biology and chemistry, or physics and math.
+Despite that, it’s really quite rare to see somebody truly devote themselves to all three at once.

 However, I've quite literally spent nearly six years focusing on all three of these olympiads.
 I started with USABO, then moved on to USAPhO, then moved to USNCO.
 My interests basically flip every few years.

-I’m also interested in mountain biking, tea ceremony, woodworking, hiking, hobby electronics, rock collection, language learning, piano playing, and more.
-I quite literally can not list all the things I’m interested in.
+I'm also interested in mountain biking, tea ceremony, woodworking, hiking, hobby electronics, rock collection, language learning, piano playing, and more.
+I quite literally cannot list all the things I'm interested in.

-This is also the reason why I call myself an “Aspiring Polymath”.
+This is also the reason why I call myself an "Aspiring Polymath."
 A polymath is somebody who is excellent in several different subjects, which is something that I really quite admire.
-Honestly, I dont think I’m anywhere near my goal of becoming a “polymath”, which leads me to my next point.
+Honestly, I don't think I'm anywhere near my goal of becoming a "polymath," which leads me to my next point.

 It's really damn hard.

-Yeah, I’m no genius.
+Yeah, I'm no genius.
 I literally have just as hard of a time learning new things as every single other person you know.
-I say this, because I think its often understated just how damn hard it is to learn something new.
-Not only that, but its even harder to always be learning something new.
-You’re basically perpetually in a state of utter confusion and ignorance.
+I say this because I think it’s often understated just how damn hard it is to learn something new.
+Not only that, but it’s even harder to always be learning something new.
+You're basically perpetually in a state of utter confusion and ignorance.

-It’s super hard man.
+It's super hard, man.

-I don’t think learning things has ever actually been easy for me.
+I don't think learning things has ever actually been easy for me.
 I slashed my leg open trying to do some mountain biking tricks, I failed so many freakin exams and typically went several days without getting a single practice problem right, back when I was studying for olympiads.
 Imagine sitting down to study, knowing that you got literally 50/50 of the problems you did so far incorrect.
 Now imagine doing that for months at a time.
-Yeah, its super freaking hard to learn new things.
+Yeah, it’s super freaking hard to learn new things.

 But I still love to learn new things.
 What gives?

-Well, for one, I failed so much that I swear I’ve not only grown comfortable with failing and falling on my face, but I’ve grown to hug failure like a friend.
-I’ve gotten so close with failure that I’ve met her parents and been married for seventeen years already.
-When I learn something new, I dont even stop to think for a second that I wont meet good ol’ failure again.
-I dont like to learn new things because its easy, I like to learn new things for the sake of learning new things.
+Well, for one, I failed so much that I swear I've not only grown comfortable with failing and falling on my face, but I've grown to hug failure like a friend.
+I've gotten so close with failure that I've met her parents and been married for seventeen years already.
+When I learn something new, I don’t even stop to think for a second that I won’t meet good ol' failure again.
+I don’t like to learn new things because it’s easy; I like to learn new things for the sake of learning new things.

 You only get one life on this earth as you, whether you believe in reincarnation or not.
 You have a limited number of days on this earth.
 The moment you leave, you will never, and I mean NEVER, experience the world as you again.
-Dont squander your one chance to learn everything there is about this world.
-At least thats what I think.
+Don’t squander your one chance to learn everything there is about this world.
+At least that’s what I think.

-I truly think that learning new things not only keeps your mind sharp, but it helps you make better decisions.
+I truly think that learning new things not only keeps your mind sharp but it helps you make better decisions.
 It makes you into a better person.

 I genuinely believe that actively pursuing new things to learn, academic or not, is one part of having a happy and fulfilling life.